JamisHoo/PageRank-Spark/README.md

 # PageRank-Spark
-PageRank algorithm using Spark implemented in Python3
+PageRank algorithm using Spark implemented in Python